chocopndn/ITQuizRace/README.md

-# CodeRace
+# ITQuiz Race

-**CodeRace** is a fun and interactive quiz-based game designed to challenge players' coding knowledge.
+**ITQuiz Race** is a fun and interactive quiz-based game designed to challenge players' coding knowledge.
 The game features two players: the human player and an AI opponent.
 Players answer questions related to programming concepts, and their car moves along a highway based on the number of correct answers they give.
 The goal is to reach the finish line first!

 ## Features